-Shareholders shall demonstrate that the resolution is invalid (in violation of the law or by-laws) and that they have not voted in favour.
-As for joint-stock companies, shareholders shall also demonstrate pursuant to article 2378 ICC that they possess shares representing at least 1/1,000 of the corporate capital for publicly traded companies, or 5/100 for privately held companies.
+Shareholders shall demonstrate that the resolution is invalid (in violation of the law or by-laws) and, as far as a resolution of the shareholders' meeting is concerned, that they have not voted in favour.
+For joint-stock companies, shareholders shall also demonstrate pursuant to article 2378 ICC that they possess shares representing at least 1/1,000 of the corporate capital for publicly traded companies, or 5/100 for privately held companies.